 The Tiny Town In Colorado With A Terribly Creepy Past

-Colorado is home to 1,500 ghost towns, many of which came and went with the Gold Rush, while others have an even more unique story.
+Colorado is home to 1,500 ghost towns.
+Many of these small towns came and went with the Gold Rush, while others have an even more unique story.
 Today’s highlighted town is just that: a small, Colorado town that no longer exists, but has a story that is both unique and downright creepy.
 Ludlow, Colorado was once a thriving mining town.
 But now, let’s take a look at what is left of this Ludlow ghost town; one of many ghost towns in Colorado.